katharsis-project/katharsis-docs/source/katharsis-design.rst

 #.
 Repositories return instances of Resources

    In this case we wrap the return object (instance of class annotated with ``@JsonApiResource`` ) in a ``@JsonApiDocument``.
-  The library code also takes care of calling the methdos for ``included`` resources.
+   The library code also takes care of calling the methods for ``included`` resources.

 #.
 Repositories return instance of ``JsonApiDocument``

-  This requires users to do more work but is more efficient and can provide a much better controll over response.
+   This requires users to do more work but is more efficient and can provide a much better control over the response.
-  You can customise almost all of the response, including: meta information, links, included relationships, etc.
+   You can customize almost every aspect of the response (meta information, links, included relationships, etc.)

 .. _`json api`: http://jsonapi.org/